BrickBench/BrickBench/README.md

 # BrickBench
-BrickBench is a map viewer for TCS (and LIJ1/Batman experimentally) that currently loads most of the files that have map data.
-The current files that are loaded are GSC, TER, GIZ, and AI2.
+BrickBench is a map editor for Lego Star Wars: The Complete Saga, as well as an experimental viewer for Lego Indiana Jones & Lego Batman.

 Please visit the website at https://brickbench.opengg.dev for more info!